KristofferTroncoso/rheastagram/src/kanban.md

   * yayy i actually fixed it. the refreshing when you post a comment. no errors.
   * now i just have to fix chrono order.
   * wow this was crazy but i actually did it. it actually looks good
+* add post page. like a page just solely for a post. with the postid as the url param.
+  * there are issues with fetching and loading and stuff
+  * alright i finally fixed it. so all those errors were because something was missing when i fetched from server. specifically for the comment list. i can see how something like TypeScript would help.

 # Postpone